beginning of content

 What is contrast dye?

-Contrast dye (also known as contrast medium) is a substance that is sometimes used during plain x-ray, CT scanning, angiography or other tests.
-It helps to improve the contrast in x-ray images, making it easier to distinguish between normal and diseased or damaged areas.
-It may be given to you orally (by mouth) or by injection.
+Contrast dye (contrast medium) is a substance that can be used during x-rays, CT scans, angiography and other tests.
+It helps to improve the contrast in the x-ray images.
+This makes it easier to see diseased or damaged areas.

 Gadolinium contrast medium is generally very safe and reactions are uncommon.
 You may be aware of a cold feeling in your arm during the injection.